Nursing his new dream

 He wasn’t worried about doing women’s work.
 With his tattoos and spiked hair, Ryan was among a new breed – about 25 percent of his class was male, compared with 8 percent of nurses nationwide.

 There’d been dues to pay.
-Ryan spent two years slogging through prerequisites in microbiology, statistics and chemistry.
+Ryan spent two years slogging through prerequisites in prednisone microbiology, statistics and chemistry.
 But those were easy compared to the FACT program – for Facilitated Academic Coursework Track.

 The instructors called it “boot camp.”
 They stripped students of their former selves as bus drivers, flight attendants or homemakers to build them into good nurses – people who could walk into a room, assess a situation in less than 10 seconds, and take action.